jovotech/jovo-framework/docs/05_platform-specifics/amazon-alexa/README.md

 Learn how to use the Reminders API to set reminders for your user: [Platform specifics > Amazon Alexa > Reminders API](./reminders.md './amazon-alexa/reminders')

+## Settings API

+You can find out more about the Settings API here: [Platform specifics > Amazon Alexa > Settings API](./settings.md './amazon-alexa/settings')

 <!--[metadata]: {"title": "Amazon Alexa Specific Features",
                  "description": "Build Alexa Skills with the Jovo Framework.
 Learn more about Alexa specific features here",                              "activeSections": ["platforms", "alexa", "alexa_index"], "expandedSections": "platforms", "inSections": "platforms",